When you hire a service through links on this page, we may earn a small commission. But our reviews are based on objective research. Why trust us?

 Colonial Van Lines is a long-distance moving company that operates throughout the continental United States.
-This large company has been around for over 50 years and handles more than 12,000 moves each year.
+Colonial has been in business for over 20 years and handles more than 12,000 moves each year.
 It offers full-service moving, packing, storage, and more.

 Colonial Van Lines: In-Depth Breakdown